pygmy-twylyte/amble/amble_script/docs/dsl_cheat_sheet.md

 # Compile entire content set into the engine data directory
 cargo run -p amble_script -- compile-dir content/ --out-dir amble_engine/data

+# Use xtask to compile, install, and lint all content in the data directory
+cargo xtask content refresh
 ```

 Happy world-building!